evelinakireilyte/TryB4Buy/README.md

 This project was a great opportunity to solidify the knowledge using Python and Django - SQL database, to build the back-end.

 ### Future Improvements

+- Complete profile page design to make it more presentable and user friendly.
+- Add a wishlist feature to allow users to save items of interest.
+- Add notification to inform users of successful registration before or after redirecting to the log-in page.
+- Adding ability for users to upload a profile picture.
+- Add user reliability rating.